 (non-USD undergraduate course), Elder Law, Holocaust Law (seminar), and Property.

 Tom's scholarship has explicated robot law, space law, and even zombie law, but his

-scholarship on South Dakota legal issues in the South Dakota Law Review.
+on South Dakota legal issues in the South Dakota Law Review.

 Citations listed below are presented in a standardized, modified format for